CRU: What it is, Customer Care, Complaints & Contact

 |Find the best offer for your home.
 Find the best offer for your home.|

-All discounts and cashback have been applied to price.
-Calculations based on average consumption figures for an urban home with a 24-hour meter.
-Last updated: November 2020
+*Figures are for illustrative purposes only.
+All discounts and cashback have been applied to the price.
+Calculations based on average consumption figures for an urban home with a 24-hour standard meter.
+Last updated: May 2021

 The CRU seeks to protect not only the general public from energy or water dangers, but also workers in the energy industry.
 As part of its commitment to customers, the energy regulator not only supervises the safe transportation and supply of energy, but it also regulates and certifies electrical and gas installers.
 You should always check if your energy equipment or revision “expert” is certified in order to minimise and avoid any possible future dangers to your household.